-The tips below are a combination of the best comments I found within the above Reddit thread, as well as short comments and blurbs from other threads and articles from around the Internet.
+The tips below are a combination of the best comments I found within the above Reddit thread, as well as short comments and blurbs from other threads and articles from around the Internet about no skill jobs.
 Together, their collective wisdom does a really awesome job opening one’s mind to other viable opportunities for work, fields/industries, career paths, etc. Check it out.

 1. “First you need to find a new field of work that looks promising to you.
 Then, you need to research about the requirements and start building your skill set.” — Vlad Avram